Retirement is a life-changing event.

 Suppose you’re a book lover that wants a chance to make new friends and have stimulating conversations about books you like or dislike.
 In that case, starting a book club is the perfect activity for you.

-This activity not only provides ample opportunities for social interaction while discussing favorite authors and novels — it’s beneficial too.
+This activity not only provides ample opportunities for social interaction while discussing favorite authors and novels — it’s beneficial too (check out this article on the benefits of reading books).

 If you’re looking for something exciting that’ll get both your brain and heart pumping, then starting up a terrific book club may be just what you need.